-If data is stored on removable media (eg CD/DVD) these should be kept locked away securely when not being used
+If data is stored on removable media (e.g. flash drives, external hard drives) these should be kept locked away securely when not being used.

-Servers containing personal should be sited in a secure location
+Servers containing personal data should be sited in a secure location (mentioned above).

 All servers and computers containing data should be protected by approved security software and a firewall.